genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 ### Chart

-Do the same for the chart:
+Do the same for the chart, create a directory called **example-chart** in the home route and add these two files to it.

 ```typescript title='example-chart.ts'
 import { customElement, FASTElement, observable } from '@microsoft/fast-element';